 N’guessan hopes to introduce students and educators to the findings on her book to support further scientific research on the topic.

 Entomology prepares individuals to seek positions in State and Federal agencies or private businesses that concern themselves with various entomological activities...

 The Mission of the Center is to…. generate, apply and transfer innovative, ecologically based solutions to pest problems affecting agriculture, natural resources, and human health while developing the human capacity for continued future innovation...

-The Division of Agricultural Sciences in the College of Engineering Sciences, Technology and Agriculture at Florida A& M University offers educational preparation and training in food and agricultural sciences and agricultural education.
+The Division of Agricultural Sciences in the College of Agriculture and Food Sciences (CAFS) at Florida A&M University (FAMU offers educational preparation and training in food and agricultural sciences and agricultural education.
 In the tradition of the land-grant concept, this division seeks to serve the educational needs of the individual student through providing instructional programs that integrate teaching, research and extension through the student’s college experience.
 The curricula in the division also provides for broad training in the humanities, natural sciences, and social sciences, mainly during the freshman and sophomore years.
 The junior and senior years are devoted largely to the professional aspects of the student's area of specialization.
 In general, the graduation requirement for the Bachelor of Science degree program is 120 semester hours.